 Ah, the animal print.
 Some style decades have embraced this wild pattern, others have turned up their noses.
 It’s pretty clear that these days designers are again embracing animal prints of all shapes and sizes.
 Today, you can find no shortage of cow hide rugs, zebra print fabrics, and leopard print fashion accessories.
-These stylish animal print items can cost more than you’d like to spend, though, so like any great DIY-er, I wanted to find a cheaper option by making it myself.
+These stylish animal print items can cost more than you’d like to spend, though, so like any great DIY-er, I wanted to find a cheaper option by making it myself– painting it on a canvas drop cloth.
 I wanted to have some fun, too, with a DIY project.
 So here is a step-by-step guide to creating your own zebra print rug.
 But this isn’t any old zebra print — it’s a metallic gold zebra print!

 Materials for the Zebra Print Rug Project: